ethers-io/ethers.js/README.md

 Addresses come in various forms, and it is often useful to convert between them.
 You can pass any valid address into any function, and the library will convert it internally as needed.
 The address types are:
 - **hexidecimal** - 0xdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef (all letters must be either lower case or uppercase; no mixed case, as this implies a checksum address)
 - **ICAP** - XE49Q0EPSW7XTS5PRIE9226HRPOO69XRVU7 (uses the International Bank Account Number format)
-- **checksummed** - 0xDeaDbeefdEAdbeefdEadbEEFdeadbeEFdEaDbeeF (notice the case is adjusted encoding checkum information)
+- **checksum** - 0xDeaDbeefdEAdbeefdEadbEEFdeadbeEFdEaDbeeF (notice the case is adjusted encoding checkum information)

 ```javascript
 // ICAP Addresses